 The Power of One More Year

-If you’ve been reading this blog, you’ve got a pretty good idea of what it means to be financially independent, and can appreciate the power that financial independence provides.
+If you’ve been following the FIRE movement, you’ve got a pretty good idea of what it means to be financially independent, and can appreciate the power that financial independence provides.

 Chief among the benefits is the ability to retire early; your investments should adequately provide for your spending needs indefinitely at a withdrawal rate less than or equal to four percent.